COVID-19 restrictions emerge at confirmation hearing for NH chief justice

 Earlier he said, “To the function of judging, you leave your personal beliefs at the door.”

-What’s different in this second hearing on MacDonald is the 4-1 Republican supermajority on the Executive Council is all but certain to guarantee approval of Gov. Chris Sununu’s pick to fill a record, 17-month vacancy on the state’s high court.
+What’s different for this second nomination hearing is that the 4-1 Republican supermajority on the Executive Council is all but certain to guarantee approval of MacDonald to fill a record 17-month vacancy on the state’s high court.

 Executive Councilor Joseph Kenney, R-Wakefield, is likely to vote for MacDonald, but he said many of his constituents have raised concerns about the state “strong-arming” businesses regarding COVID-19.